-With the impressive array of content available from online sources and beyond, it’s no longer necessary to create everything from the bottom up.
+With the impressive array of content available from online sources and beyond, it’s no longer necessary to create everything from scratch.
 It’s also not feasible to do everything yourself when technology and everything else moves so quickly.
 Content curation allows Instructional Designers to use existing material while putting their spin on it to give learners added value.

 But wait... before continue reading, if you are still not sure about why start curating content for eLearning, read this article Why Should You Adopt Content Curation as an L&D Strategy?
 (And How to Do It)